BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 	  * __lines_files__	     - These files defined the pixel and wavelength to find the arc lines for building the wavelength solution
 	  * __mapping_files__	 - These files contain the mapping of the fibers onto the field for building data cubes
 	  * __pixel_flats__	     - These files are the pixels flats for each CCD that can be optionally divided during reduction
-	  * __longExpCals__	     - This are 1800sec FeAr exposures used for pinning down the wavelength solution for the far-red channel
+	  * __longExpCals__	     - These are 1800sec FeAr exposures used for pinning down the wavelength solution for the far-red channel
+	  * __short_OrgFlts__	 - These replace longer exposure flats in early LRS2 data that were saturating the orange channel

 --------------------------
 4) Running LRS2 reduction: